Our Guide to the Best Coffeemakers

 With a slight modern curve and glass carafe reminiscent of a French press (Bodum's wheelhouse) this incredibly affordable model is the one we think is best for most people.
-Programming is easy, and you can watch the rain shower brewing (which is said to provide a more balanced flavor) in action thanks to the clear lid.
+Programming is easy, and you can watch the rain shower brewing (for more balanced flavor) in action.
 The rubberized handle on the carafe is a great safety touch and cleaning is simple with some dishwasher-safe parts.
 And finally, our tasters liked the coffee and price tag.

 Don't need any bells and whistles on your machine?
 This super affordable model is simple all around: from programming to brewing and cleaning.
 But it’s not too bare bones!
 Thanks to the auto brew feature you can sneak a cup before the pot is full and rely on the automatic 2-hour shut off for peace of mind.

 Put on your barista apron and get ready for some caffeinated fun.
-This machine is perfect for those who have family and friends with very different coffee orders.
+Perfect for those who have family and friends with very different coffee orders.
 The different 5-brew and 6-size settings (and the built-in milk froth wand) will ensure that everyone sips happy.
 Use the recipe booklet and online videos to make everything from black coffee to cappuccinos and to help troubleshoot (which is important since this stealthy machine only comes with a 1-year warranty).

 Stop microwaving that same cup of coffee, because this machine is always ready (thanks to the heated stainless-steel water tank) and will brew a fresh and full pot in just three minutes (it's true, we timed it).
 Perfect for people who drink coffee all day or a small business owner who treats customers to a cup of joe.
 With a three-year warranty, it's a safe investment if you need a real workhorse.